yanmarques/qubes-app-youtube-dl/README.md

 You are protected against allowing malicious video/audio files accessing network directly.

 So, this script is just an automation to make our life easier, but off course that is something you could (kind of) do easily by yourself.

+# Youtube-Dl-GUI Wrapper
+The [youtube-dl-gui](https://github.com/MrS0m30n3/youtube-dl-gui) appplication does a nice job creating a front-end interface for [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html).
+As already stated, it is recommended instead of default interface based on zenity.

+So how it works?
+The youtube-dl-gui app is started, the user add urls, downloads it and when the app is closed we (kind of) gently ask the app all the video/audio files the user had downloaded with success.
+Now it is easy, we just copy it to another vm.

 # Getting Started
 ## Download and Verify